Firmware Flow

 To target a specific platform:

-task zephyr:compile SOC=ElemRV-N board=SG13G2
+task zephyr:compile SOC=ElemRV-N TARGET=SG13G2

 The compiled image is written to: